Boris Johnson warned of threat of leadership challenge in new year

 They complain that on issues like the care cap and the integrated rail plan, little effort is made by the team around Mr Johnson to brief backbench MPs on upcoming announcements – or to provide them with “lines to take” after the schemes unravel.

 Mr Johnson’s reluctance to own up to mistakes or apologise for breaches of promises has left some feeling they have been left “hanging in the wind” when asked by constituents or media for their views on the latest government policies.
-One said MPs fear being left to look like “muppets”, as business secretary Kwasi Kwarteng was when he was sent out to brief against standards commissioner Kathryn Stone just hours before the PM U-turned on the issue.
+One said MPs fear being left to look like “muppets”, as business secretary Kwasi Kwarteng was when he was sent out to brief against standards commissioner Kathryn Stone just hours before the prime minister U-turned on the issue.

 “The deal is that MPs are supposed to pile in behind the leadership, which is a reasonable expectation,” said one senior backbencher.
 “But when things go wrong, we need some cover.
 We need ministers to clear the mess up and provide us with lines we can use.
 That is not happening at the moment.”